-- Studies in the humanities and social sciences serve not only to meet the objectives of a broad education but also to meet the objectives of the engineering profession.
+Studies in the humanities and social sciences serve not only to meet the objectives of a broad education but also to meet the objectives of the engineering profession.
 Therefore, studies in the humanities and social sciences must be planned to reflect a rationale or fulfill an objective appropriate to the engineering profession and to fulfill the objectives of WSC and the receiving engineering college.
 To satisfy this requirement, the courses must provide both breadth and depth, and not be limited to a selection of unrelated introductory courses.
 Such course work must meet the generally accepted definitions that humanities are the branches of knowledge concerned with man and his culture, while social sciences are the studies of individual relationships in and to society.
 Examples of qualifying subjects are; philosophy, religion, history, literature, fine arts, sociology, psychology, political science, anthropology, economics, and foreign languages other than English or the student's native language.
-Subjects such as accounting, management, finance, personnel administration, personal economics, and military training do not fulfill the desired objectives of the humanities and social sciences. - ENGL 2070 Technical Communication is offered through Northeast Community College by distance education. - Electives in science can include upper level courses in biology, chemistry, mathematics, or physics.
-Refer to the Program and Advising Guide for Pre-Professional Studies in Engineering available online at www.wsc.edu/eng, for guidance.
+Subjects such as accounting, management, finance, personnel administration, personal economics, and military training do not fulfill the desired objectives of the humanities and social sciences.

+ENGL 2070 Technical Communication is offered through Northeast Community College by distance education.